Interview answer drill

 Trade-off or test tip

 Test both fast-success and partial-failure cases.
-Add latency tests to confirm the refactor actually improves total response time.
+Add latency tests to confirm the refactor actually improves total response time, and test duplicate callers against one shared Promise path.

 Still so complicated?